rollbar/docs/guides/searching-items.md

 :  `hello world` finds items whose title contains both "hello" and "world" (infix search)

 Server Host
-: `host:web` finds items that occurred at least once on a host whose name starts with "web" (prefix search)
+: `host:web` finds items that occurred at least once on a host whose name starts with "web".
+Host filters do impact the occurrence count, causing it to reflect only the occurrences from the specified host.
+  (prefix search)

 Context